AxelCCp/AxelCCp/README.md

 ----------------------------------------
-👋 Hi, I'm Axel  :genie: <br/>
+👋 Hi, I'm Axel  <br/>
 ----------------------------------------
-I'm a Java Developer (Intermediate Level) ☝️<br/>
-I'm Chilean and I live in Mexico ✈️.
-And I built this profile so you can review my main skills and knowledge ✨.
+I'm a Java Developer 😊, I'm Chilean 🐧, I live in Mexico ✈️🌵🌴🌶️ 🌮🌮🌮 and I built this profile so you can review my main skills and knowledge about programming ✨.

 -------------------------------------------------------------------------------------------------------------------------------------
-:mage_man: SYMBOLOGY OF MY RESPOSITORY  <br>
+:mage_man: SYMBOLOGY OF MY REPOSITORY  <br>

-:point_right: README :grey_exclamation::exclamation::grey_exclamation::exclamation::grey_exclamation::exclamation:  <br>

 | SYMBOL  | CONTENT |
 | ------------- | ------------- |